So you live in Fort Collins, and are ready to sell your home.

 You knew that, right? 😉

-The leading national websites (Zillow, Trulia, etc.) are great resources.
+The leading national real estate websites are great resources.
 But they are often wrong.
 They list home prices incorrectly.
-They value properties way to high, or way too low.
+They value properties way too high, or way too low.
 Get a ballpark from them.
 Learn what is generally happening in the market.
 When it is time to get serious, talk to people who have their boots on the ground.
 Local intelligence is the best intelligence.

 I can’t tell you how satisfying it is to help my clients get what they deserve, instead of pricing their home too low and leaving equity on the table.
 Or, pricing it too high and it doesn’t sell.